 Some agencies assume that because organisations have a 'reputation for secrecy', that they will not participate in the Awards.
 However, brand owers such as P&G, IKEA, ALDI and Mars, for instance, have all signed off on IPA entries, in spite of their reputations for having relatively closed corporate cultures.
 It is always worth asking for permission, particularly as the organisation may already have published a case study on related activity in international markets, which will make getting the green light easier for entering a UK competition.
 It can also help to show if a competitor brand has been happy to release similar information.

 5. Think creatively about the financial benefit generated by the communications

 One of the persuasive arguments made by Snickers in its Thinking like a Hollywood Blockbuster case study (2016, Gold) is that it created such economies of scale by producing work that could run in multiple markets that it already generated a return for the brand by production cost savings alone, even before taking into account the impact of its campaign on the brand's sales.
 Some clients find it easier to relase figures for savings than they do for profit or sales, and there are many ways to caclulate the financial payback of communications, as the Awards entry pack makes clear.

 6. Quote relevant third parties

-7. Always give the client options
+7. Always give the client time and options